maheshj47/hello-worldoone/README.md

 # hello-worldoone
-To know how git hub helps fro project
+To know how git hub helps for project